patrickcooper95/March-Madness/README.md

 trained on historical game data.

-The results of the algorithm's output for each matchup are used to solve the both the men's and women's NCAA tournament bracket.
+The results of the algorithm's output for each matchup are used to solve both the men's and women's NCAA tournament bracket.

 The solution CSV files are compliant with Kaggle's